 Even if a project was completed on budget, it may include inappropriate costs or costs that were not agreed to by the project owner.
 Some contractors inflate budgets from the outset.
 Others eliminate required work to avoid going over budget or use cheap, low-quality materials to reduce costs on their end.

 Overcharges can result from deliberate misconduct, mathematical errors, lack of communication, or excessive change orders.

-During a post-construction audit, we carefully review if the contractor’s billing included non-allowable costs, such as overhead, inappropriate overtime charges, or unwarranted/overpriced change orders, among other potentially problematic items.
+During a post-construction audit, the contactor’s billing is carefully reviewed to determine if it includes non-allowable costs, such as overhead, inappropriate overtime charges, or unwarranted/overpriced change orders, among other potentially problematic items.